xdmushui/partner-center-sdk/develop/get-agreement-metadata.md

 ## .NET (version 1.14 or newer)

-To retrieve the agreement metadata for Microsoft Cloud Agreement:
+To retrieve the agreement metadata for Microsoft Customer Agreement:

 1. First, retrieve the **IAggregatePartner.AgreementDetails** collection.

-2. Call **ByAgreementType** method to filter the collection to Microsoft Cloud Agreement.
+2. Call **ByAgreementType** method to filter the collection to Microsoft Customer Agreement.

 3. Finally, call **Get** or **GetAsync** method.